All submissions screened by

 Table 1.
 Start this caption with a short description of your table.
 Format tables using the Word Table commands and structures.
 Do not create tables using spaces or tabs characters.

-CRediT author statement: CRediT offers authors the opportunity to share an accurate and detailed description of their diverse contributions to the published work.
+CRediT author statement (for multiple authors): CRediT offers authors the opportunity to share an accurate and detailed description of their diverse contributions to the published work.

 ACKNOWLEDGEMENTS: The acknowledgements should include a statement about where the data reported in the paper are presented, archived, or available.
 If in an archive, include the accession number or a placeholder